axibase/atsd-use-cases/research/hawaii-prices/README.md

 * Copy the entity name from the default portal into the blank portal (in this case **dqp6-3idi**).
 * In the blank portal enter **price** into metric.
 This will display the price of fuel as the y column.
 * In the blank portal enter in the county and fuel.
 In this case, enter **Hilo** for county and `*` for fuel (`*` is the wildcard symbol).
-* Your blank portal should now look as is shown below.
-Hit run to output your customized graph.
+* Your blank portal looks as is shown below.
+Click **Run** to output your customized graph.

 ![Figure 12](./images/Figure12.png)

-Your customized graph should look something like this:
+Your customized graph looks like this:

 ![Figure 13](./images/Figure13.png)